PerilousBooklet/arch-linux-notes/arch-linux-server.md

 sed -i 's|<address>127.0.0.1:8384</address>|<address>0.0.0.0:8384</address>|g' "~/.local/state/syncthing/config.xml"
 ```

-Then access the Syncthing GUI from your pc with `https://0.0.0.0:8384`
+Then access the Syncthing GUI from your pc with `https://0.0.0.0:8384/` (replace 0.0.0.0 with the server ip)

 ## Network Security